Villentretenmerth/edu-study-managment/README.md

+# Sinatra-Angular App on Heroku

-# Hi, here's my App to University.
+Hi, here's my App to University.
 Subject is complicated, and whole app is in Polish, but you can see how i use Sinatra, Angular and Heroku.

 My app can be found at https://edu-study-managment.herokuapp.com/